 Anyway, I have gone off track a bit.
 Your GP will tell you the official position is that you can’t get circumcision on the NHS on demand any more, there has to be a problem requiring it.
 Interestingly you can still legally insist on circumcision in Scotland.

 Rather than go to your GP where your son is unlikely to end up being circumcised, try Googling “circumcision clinic” and your postcode.
 This should throw up some nearby private clinics.
 Visit their web sites and pick the one that you prefer.
 Give them a ring and make an appointment for a consultation.
 Make absolutely certain they practice adequate pain relief and find out what that is.
-There is much more information in the “Methods” section.
+Have a look at the Circumcision Centre link below, where you migh find the right clinic.
+Also, there is much more information in the “Methods” section (link below).

 The most important thing as I said earlier is that you have made the decision to have your son circumcised.
 Do not let anyone dissuade you, now you have made up your mind.
 Remember it’s no good going to your GP, you need a private clinic.